Sexy Mama: Reception

 "Sexy Mama" received a positive response from music critics.
 Joey Akan from Pulse called it one of Iyanya's best songs to date, while Okay Africa's Jacob Roberts-Mensah described it as one of "Nigeria's most infectious dance ballads".
 Similarly, Qazim Quedy from 360 Nobs declared it an "amazing track" and a "wonderful listen".
 On Nigeria's "Official Naija Top Ten Chart" for commercially released singles, "Sexy Mama" debuted at number eight on the list, for the week spanning 24–31 May 2013.
 It was Wizkid's second entry on the listing, following his 2012 single "Azonto".
 After spending nearly two months on the chart compiled by MTV Base, it reached the top position on 26 July of the same year.

 Promotion

 An accompanying music video for "Sexy Mama" was released on 26 April 2013 through Iyanya's official YouTube account and later appeared on his verified Vevo account on 16 October 2013.
 The visual commences with the two artists standing in front of a white backdrop while several female dancers appear sporadically through the use of digital and animated effects.
 Because of this, the video itself was nominated at the 2013 Nigeria Music Video Awards (NMVA) for the "Best Use of Visual Effects" category, but lost to Sound Sultan's video for "Natural Something".

 At a 2014 special event promoting Belvedere's new line of vodkas, the singer performed "Sexy Mama" and "Away" on a blue lit dance floor.
-During the Music Festival Lagos 2015, held in Lagos, Nigeria, Iyanya performed "Sexy Mama" in addition to both "Gift" and "Flavor".
+During the Music Festival Lagos 2015, held in Lagos, Nigeria, Iyanya performed "Sexy Mama" as well as "Gift" and "Flavor".